 Now you can restore the setting by tapping on restore settings and follow the instructions.
 This will bring back all your settings and solve the Siri issue as well.
 Check to see if Siri is working on the watch just like it was before.

-Upgrade to latest iOS
+Upgrade to latest iOS and watchOS

 If the problem began right after an upgrade, a bug is the most likely culprit.
 So what you can do is install the latest upgrade that will most likely have the bug fix.
 You can find this in Settings > General > Software Update.
 Do this for both the iPhone and Apple Watch.
 For the latter, you can find this option in the Watch App so essentially you will do it on your phone only.
-Afterwards, check to see if your problem resolved.
+Afterward, check to see if your problem resolved.

 Make sure you are speaking clearly to your watch whenever you use Siri.
-Also ensure both Wifi and Bluetooth are turned on and working.
+Also, ensure both Wifi and Bluetooth are turned on and working.
 Remember, it needs those to function properly.
 Most likely re-enabling Siri or rebooting the devices will resolve the issue.

 We hope that one of these steps did the trick for you and now you are able to get Siri singing to your tunes.
 Please let us know in the comments below if you have a tip or a trick related to Apple Watch that you find very useful.